 Third, our null results may be masking countervailing effects by partisanship (Vaughn et al., 2022).
 Precincts with more registered Democrats may be inclined to support Measure J if serviced by LASD whereas precincts with more registered Republicans may be differentially motivated to reject Measure J conditional on LASD service provision.
-To this end, we assess the heterogenous effect of LASD by % Democrat.
-We do not find evidence our null result is driven by partisan countervailing effects (Table J5).
-Fourth, given our outcome variable is the number of votes for Measure J normalized over the sum of votes for and against Measure J, our results may be affected by post-treatment conditioning on a) voting on Measure J (i.e. not abstaining), b) turnout, and c) registration.
-Therefore, we assess if our findings are sensitive to alternative % Yes outcomes where the total votes for Measure J are normalized over a) all ballots cast, b) registered voters, and c) the citizen voting-age population (CVAP).
-Our results do not change using these alternative outcomes (Figure I15).
-Finally, self-interest may still be operative even if there are no differences in % Yes between LASD and MPD precincts bordering LASD jurisdiction if turnout is higher on the LASD side of the LASD jurisdiction border.
+Thus, we assess the heterogeneous effect of LASD by % Democrat.
+We do not find evidence the null is masking partisan countervailing effects (Table K6).

+Fourth, given our outcome is the number of votes for Measure J normalized over the sum of votes for and against Measure J, our results may be affected by post-treatment conditioning on a) voting on Measure J (i.e. not abstaining), b) turnout, and c) registration.
+We assess if our findings are sensitive to alternative % Yes outcomes where the total votes for Measure J are normalized over a) all ballots cast, b) registered voters, and c) the citizen voting-age population (CVAP).
+Results do not change (Figure J15).

+Fifth, self-interest may still be operative even if there are no differences in % Yes between LASD and MPD precincts bordering LASD jurisdiction if turnout is higher on the LASD side of the LASD jurisdiction border.
 This is because % Yes at the border is 3 percentage points less than the overall LAC Measure J vote (54 versus 57 percentage points).
-However, we find the effect of LASD on turnout (normalized over registered voters and/or CVAP) is statistically null (Figure I15).
+However, the effect of LASD on turnout (normalized over registered voters and/or CVAP) is statistically null (Figure J15), suggesting LASD-served precincts were not differentially mobilized to vote on Measure J despite their differential exposure to the policy.